Left to right:

 Kicking with the breeze in the first quarter, Commonwealth had the better of the play and Town's goalkeeper, Max Abbot, having his first run, defended very ably.
 Bad kicking for goal, however by the Commonwealth forwards, allowed Town to lead by 3 points at the first change-over.
 A feature of this quarter was the brilliant ruck work of Keith Hill for Town; his knocking out to his rover, Terry McDaniel, being practically faultless.

 The second quarter saw an improvement generally in the standard of play, but inaccurate kicking for goal, prevented either team from building up a handy lead.
-The score bard at half-time showed Town 4:7, Commonwealth 3:9.
+The scoreboard at half-time showed Town 4:7, Commonwealth 3:9.

 With the players beginning to tire in the third quarter, the play was apt to become a little congested, and with back lines defending very solidly, very little scoring resulted.
 Town continued to lead at the end of this quarter, though only by four points.